kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 Being part of an organization which has a clear and steady vision and a focus on quality, innovation and customer satisfaction.

 ### FREQUENT VISION OR RULES CHANGES
-> Organization is perceived as changing too often its vision, rules or policies.
-It can lead to a feeling among employees that the organization is not stable and is not able to stick with one strategy or direction.
-It can also cause confusion regarding what the focus of the organization is and if it is able to achieve success.
+> Organization is considered to too often change its vision, rules, or policies.
+This can lead to a feeling among employees that the organization is not stable and is not able to stick with one strategy or direction.
+It can also cause confusion regarding what the focus of the organization is and if it is supposed to achieve success.

 __Exemplary statements reported by employees:__